Established in 1994

 The Diploma is designed to demonstrate thorough specialist knowledge for those practitioners who are required to provide a medical and surgical response at the scene of major man-made and natural disasters.
 It is intended for civilian and military physicians, surgeons, dentists and nurses, who will work as members of medical response teams.

 By means of the syllabus, it co-ordinates the preparation of personnel and establishes a level of skill for those working in the catastrophe situation.
 It is also intended to provide a means by which organisations can identify suitable personnel from those who volunteer to respond to such worldwide crises.

 The Diploma is designed to assess the candidate's cross-specialty and organisational knowledge and awareness for the provision of a variety of medical and surgical responses.

 The Society also runs a 12-month course to fulfil the requirements for admission to the examination.
 It is held in London one Saturday per month and begins each January.
-Details are available from the link at the bottom of this page or from the Course Administrator (FacultyCC@apothecaries.org).
+More details are available here.

-In addition to the London date, the Examination is also held at the Uniformed Services University of the Health Sciences, Bethesda, Maryland, and in the Netherlands; these examinations are limited to US and Dutch candidates respectively.
+In addition to the London date, the Examination is also held in the Netherlands; these examinations are limited to Dutch candidates.